KevinYu3214/KevinYu3214/README.md

-### Hi there ~
+### Hi there

-I'm a front-end enthusiast and a college student on a mission to build beautiful digital experiences.

-I'm currently pursuing a double major in computer science and statistics, which fuels my passion for problem-solving and data-driven insights.
+I'm a Wheaton college student pursuing a double major in computer science and statistics.

 **Top Languages I Code With:**